Teradata/developer-resources/docs/resources/azure-requirements.md

 - Deploy the engine.
 - Create a new role for the engine (each time it deploys the engine) that allows the engine's nodes to communicate.

-The `deployments` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) that Teradata provides includes a manager role ARM template and a policy sample.
+The `deployments` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) provided by Teradata includes a manager role ARM template and a policy sample.

 	Open a terminal window, and clone the repository.